MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 In order to evaluate a curator's strategies under these more realistic conditions, we adopt two approaches: First, we use discrete event simulation across a range of threat conditions to estimate the loss function for a specific curation strategy.
 Second, we aim to identify strategies that are relatively low cost and robust to a range of threat conditions, rather than focusing on the optimal strategy for a precisely identified set of threats.

-# Basic Model and Some Implications

-## Very Brief Outline of the Model
+## Sketch of Discrete Simulation Model

 The model for the simulations is very simple.
 A ***client*** (library) has a ***collection*** of ***documents*** in digital form.
 A copy of the collection of documents is stored on a ***server*** somewhere.
 If the client maintains multiple ***copies*** of the collection of documents, the several copies are stored on separate servers.
 Customers retrieve documents from the server(s) to read them.
 An ***error*** may occur that corrupts a copy of a document or makes that copy inaccessible.
 In this case, we consider the copy to be ***lost***.
 Other copies may still persist.
 If all copies of a document are lost, then the document itself is permanently lost.

 (All the italicized words are terms of art that are discussed in detail later.)

-### The Simplest Case: Sector Errors
+## Formalizing Low-level Threats: Sector Errors

 - An error in the storage corrupts a document sector.
 Errors arrive randomly in a Poisson process.
 A cosmic ray striking a disk or memory cell is a good model for this type of error.
 - If the error occurs in a sector occupied by a copy of a document, that copy is corrupted.
 For the purposes of this study, we consider the copy to be lost.
 Manual repair by human inspection is not considered here.